 Energy of the electron in an orbital depends on a number of factors.
 These are enumerated below:

-1. Distance of the orbitals from the nucleus.
+1. Important Concepts for Periodic Trends-Distance of the orbitals from the nucleus.

 It’s clear from the above picture as the shell number is increasing, distance of the electron from the nucleus increases and hence energy of the electron is increasing as attraction is decreasing.